icinganalysis/icinganalysis.github.io/content/NACA-TN-2962.md

 with a relatively low heating requirement.

->The icing of an aircraft in flying through a cumulus cloud at high altitude should not prove excessively detrimental to aircraft perform- ance, because the aircraft will in all probability be at a low angle of attack, a flight condition not conducive to large changes in airfoil performance characteristics.
+>The icing of an aircraft in flying through a cumulus cloud at high altitude should not prove excessively detrimental to aircraft performance, because the aircraft will in all probability be at a low angle of attack, a flight condition not conducive to large changes in airfoil performance characteristics.